pearpages/my-blog-v1/_posts/2015-05-25-javascript-functions.markdown

 ---
 layout: post
 title: "Javascript Functions"
+categories: javascript functions
+date: 2015-05-25 20:00:23
 ---

+#### Contents
+{:.no_toc}

+* Will be replaced with the ToC, excluding the "Contents" header {:toc}

-Functions are the fundamental modular unit of Javascript.
+A function encloses a set of statements.
+Functions are the fundamental modular unit of JavaScript.

 They are used for: